courtois-neuromod/retino_analysis/README.md

 **Output**: Binary aperture masks are averaged within each TR to obtain a temporal sequence of aperture frames (floats [0, 1]) for each TR.

 ------------
 **Step 2.
-Pre-process bold data and stimuli for analyzepRF toolbox**
+Pre-process bold data and stimuli for the analyzepRF toolbox**

 Script: src/data/average_bold.py